 - Change Forever to 30 days or 1 year.

-You’ll see a pop-up message asking if you want to delete the older messages, tap Delete to proceed.
+- You’ll see a pop-up message asking if you want to delete older messages, tap Delete to proceed.

 We hope you found our troubleshooting guide helpful in tackling that annoying “Storage Almost Full” message.
-Enjoy taking new photos and don’t worry about lack of space.
-Cheers!
+Enjoy taking new photos and never have to worry about lack of iPhone storage again.